algolia/kubernetes-hands-on/11-probes/README.md

 readiness-deployment-5dd7f6ff87-wnrmg   0/1     Running   0          2m17s
 ```

 If you try to access the service `readiness-service`, with `kubectl port-forward service/readiness-service 8000:80`.
-It won't work. k8s sees that all the pods are not ready, so it won't send traffic to them.
+It won't work.
+Kubernetes sees that all the pods are not ready, so it won't send traffic to them.

-The readiness probe is also used when you do rolling updates. k8s will wait for the pods with the new version to be ready before sending traffic to it.
+The readiness probe is also used when you do rolling updates.
+Kubernetes will wait for the pods with the new version to be ready before sending traffic to it.

 ### Good practices